Pots of Gold at the End of the Rainbow: What is Success for Open Source Contributors?: Research Design

 \subsubsection{Data Collection}

 The survey was available between June 4$^{th}$ and July 3$^{rd}$, 2020.
-We received 217 non-blank answers.
-We inspected these answers and removed 25 that did not provide a relevant answer (e.g., ``I don't know", ``I don't want to answer").
-The final analysis included 193 answers.
+We received 217 non-blank responses.
+We filtered our data to consider only valid responses.
+We analyzed the attention check answers, time to complete the questionnaire, equal/similar e-mail addresses, and inappropriate answers to the open questions (e.g., ``I am the POTUS,'' ``I don't wanna answer''), resulting 193 valid responses.

 We asked participants their three main types of contributions and classified participants as ``coder" if they selected "code developer" or ``code reviewer'' as one of the three main types of contributions.
 We classified as non-coders those who selected only a subset of these options: translation, documentation, mentorship, user support, community building, bug triaging, event presentations, advocacy and evangelism, creative work and design, and project management.
 We present the demographics of the survey participants in Table \ref{tab:survey_demo}.